 A one-page paper reflecting on the required readings for the week.
+Focus on the following three questions: 1.
 What is the common thread linking the readings?
-What is the unique contribution of each?
-What useful insight do you gain for your own practice in civic engagement?
-Grade based on 1. depth of understanding of readings, 2. ability to apply concepts to practice, and 3. writing quality.
+2. What is the unique contribution of each?
+3. What useful insight do you gain for your own practice in civic engagement?
+Grade based on depth of understanding of readings, ability to apply concepts in the readings to practice, and writing quality.
 Up to 2 1⁄2 points each.
 Two papers required.
-Paper due posted on line before class time and paper copy handed in at beginning of class on date due.
+Paper must be posted on line at least one hour before class time and paper copy handed in at beginning of class on date due.